What Is the W Pattern, and How Can You Trade It?

 On the chart above, the price formed a double bottom setup at the end of a downtrend.
 According to the common rule, the price moved the distance equal to the difference between the neckline and the bottoms (1).
 If a trader waited for the breakout candlestick to close, they would miss the opportunity to trade with the pattern.
 Therefore, when noticing a large trading volume, a trader could go long at any time the breakout candle was forming.

-A double bottom pattern can be confirmed with standard technical analysis tools.
+A double bottom setup can be confirmed with standard technical analysis tools.
 As a trader uses a breakout to enter the market with this formation, trading volumes can be used as a barometer of the bulls' strength.
-If trading volumes grow when the price rises above the resistance level, the price is more likely to continue surging.
+If trading volumes grow when the price rises above the neckline, the price is more likely to continue surging.

-On the chart above, the on-balance volume (OBV) indicator is growing, although the price is consolidating (1).
-It’s the first sign the price will break above the resistance level and keep rising.
+On the chart above, the on-balance volume (OBV) indicator is growing, although the price is consolidating.
+It’s the first sign the price will break above the neckline and keep rising.

 Another option is to use trend indicators.
-For instance, traders can apply moving averages to the price chart to find well-known golden cross and death cross signals.
-In the picture below, moving averages formed a golden cross pattern (1), which signalled a price rise.
+For instance, traders can apply moving averages to the price chart to find a well-known golden cross signal.
+In the picture above, moving averages formed a golden cross (1), which signalled a price rise.
 A trader could use it to confirm a breakout.

 Note: most of the trend indicators are lagging, meaning they provide delayed signals.
 Therefore, if you implement them when trading on a short-period chart, it’s worth changing their parameters to smaller values.

-You can use the TickTrader platform to examine which indicators and candlestick patterns can help you confirm the double bottom signals effectively.
+Use the TickTrader platform to examine which indicators and candlestick patterns can help you confirm the double bottom signals.

 Final Thoughts